CFPB Acting Director Uejio And FTC Acting Chairwoman Slaughter Issue Joint Statement On Preventing Illegal Evictions

 Golightly brings four claims against Uber for per se and disparate impact violations of the New York City Human Rights Law (NYCHRL) and for violations of the federal Fair Credit Reporting Act (FCRA) and New York’s “mini-FCRA.”

-NYCHRL requires employers to evaluate employees’ and applicants’ criminal history on an individualized basis, to provide required documents and disclosures, and to wait for a period during which the job is kept open for the applicant or employee to respond to the employer’s concerns about any criminal history.
+NYCHRL requires employers to evaluate employees’ and candidates’ criminal history on an individualized basis, to provide required documents and disclosures, and to wait for a period during which the job is kept open for the candidate or employee to respond to the employer’s concerns about any criminal history.
 NYCHRL was amended in November 2019 to include independent contractors as protected workers, effective January 11, 2020.
 The lawsuit alleges Uber failed to provide any of NYCHRL’s protections to its drivers and prospective drivers.

 FCRA and its state equivalents impose requirements on employers using consumer reports for employment purposes, including providing notice to individuals before taking adverse action based on a consumer report.
 NY FCRA specifically requires an employer to provide a copy of Article 23-A of the New York Correction Law.
 The lawsuit alleges Uber failed to comply with these requirements.